DIT & EMDR therapist, counselor, group facilitator accred.

 verified by our team to ensure they have suitable credentials to practise.

 Every professional displayed on Counselling Directory has been independently verified by our team to ensure they have suitable credentials to practise.

 Previously a humanitarian aid worker, my interest in human resilience in extreme situations led me to retrain as a psychological therapist.
 Since then I have worked in the NHS offering one-to-one therapy and running groups based on a cognitive-behavioural model.
-I offer Counselling and EMDR (Eye Movement Desensitisation and Reprocessing) in private practice.
+I offer Counselling, EMDR (Eye Movement Desensitisation and Reprocessing) and DIT (Dynamic Interpersonal Therapy) in private practice.

-The core counselling model that I use is a person-centred relational model which means that I will offer you an accepting, warm and honest relationship within which you can see more of yourself and understand how you relate to others and yourself.
+I work in a person-centred way, which means that I will offer you an accepting, warm and honest relationship within which you can see more of yourself and understand how you relate to others and yourself.
 We will then use that broader understanding to think about what changes you would like to make in your life in order that you can feel better.

 Contact me to arrange a free telephone consultation so that you can decide if therapy would be helpful for you.
 If I cannot help you I can refer you on to someone who can.